J-Min: 2014–present: Cross The Border, domestic debut and musical activities

-In January 2018, it was announced that J-Min would return to played as Constance following the celebration of tenth anniversary of the musical drama The Three Musketeers.
-In November 2018, J-Min was confirmed to be cast in musical drama The Days with played as Geunyeo and schedule to performed at the Busan Sohyang Theater Shinhan Card Hall from December 23 to 30, at the Daejeon Arts Center Art Hall on January 5 and 6, 2019 and then at the Seoul Blue Square Interpark Hall from February 22, 2019.
+In January 2018, it was announced that J-Min would return to played as Constance following the celebration of the 10th anniversary of the musical drama The Three Musketeers.
+In November 2018, she was confirmed to be cast in the musical drama The Days as Geunyeo, scheduled to be performed at the Busan Sohyang Theater Shinhan Card Hall from December 23–30, at the Daejeon Arts Center Art Hall on January 5–6, 2019 and then at the Seoul Blue Square Interpark Hall from February 22, 2019.

-In November 2019, J-Min was confirmed to perform as Peggy in the musical A Better Tomorrow and scheduled to shows at the Hanwha Art Center from December 17, 2019, to March 22, 2020.
+In November 2019, J-Min was confirmed to perform as Peggy in the musical A Better Tomorrow at the Hanwha Art Center from December 17, 2019, to March 22, 2020.

-In September 2020, J-Min was cast in the romantic-comedy musical Duet as Sonya Walsk.
+In September 2020, she was cast in the romantic-comedy musical Duet as Sonya Walsk.
 The musical ran from October 23 to January 31, 2021, at KT&G Sangsang Madang Daechi Art Hall.

-In June 2021, Musical drama Hedwig announced their comeback after five years with confirmed the return of J-Min as Itzhak for their fifth season.
+In June 2021, musical drama Hedwig was announced to return after five years, with the return of J-Min as Itzhak for their fifth season.
 In November, J-Min collaborated with labelmates BoA, Siwon, Doyoung, Sunny, Taemin, Suho and Wendy as part of SM Town on the song "This is Your Day (for every child, UNICEF)".

-In July 2022, J-Min was confirmed to be cast in the musical drama L'art reste playing the role of Hyang-an and it was performed at Daehangno Dream Art Center 2 from September 6.
+In July 2022, she was confirmed to be cast in the musical drama L'art reste playing the role of Hyang-an, performed at Daehangno Dream Art Center 2 on September 6.

-In May 2023, J-Min was announced to return as Geunyeo in the musical The Days to celebrate its tenth anniversary, which was scheduled to be performed at the Seoul Arts Center Opera Theater from July 12 to September 3, 2023.
+In May 2023, she was announced to return as Geunyeo in the musical The Days to celebrate its 10th anniversary, scheduled to be performed at the Seoul Arts Center Opera Theater from July 12 to September 3, 2023.

-In July 2024, J-Min returned to cast in the third season of musical drama Lizzy, with played as Alice Russell.
-The musical would kick-off their show on September 14 at Doosan Art Center Yeongang Hall.
+In July 2024, she returned to cast in the third season of musical drama Lizzy as Alice Russell.
+The musical was performed on September 14 at Doosan Art Center Yeongang Hall.

-In November 2024, it was announced that J-Min would participated on Hedwig original author and original cast concert, John Cameron Mitchell, which schedule on December 24 and 25 at the Blue Square Mastercard Hall.
+In November 2024, it was announced that she would perform with Hedwig's original author, John Cameron Mitchell, on December 24 and 25 at the Blue Square Mastercard Hall.

-J-Min successfully held her first concert since 18-years debut, Just J-Min: J-Min's First Concert [To Jellys], on February 2 and 3, 2025 at Seoul's Gureumarae Small Theater.
-J-Min was confirmed to starred in the Egyptian Pharaohs musical drama Hatshepsut, schedule to performed on March 11, 2025.
+J-Min held her first concert, Just J-Min: J-Min's First Concert [To Jellys], on February 2–3, 2025, at Seoul's Gureumarae Small Theater.
+J-Min starred in the musical drama Hatshepsut, performed on March 11, 2025.

-On March 31, 2025, J-Min posted handwritten through her social media account announced that she parted ways from SM Entertainment after signed with the company for 26 years since her trainee day.
+On March 31, 2025, she posted a handwritten note on her social media account, announcing that she had parted ways with SM Entertainment, after working with the company for 26 years.